Contingency Sales helps disruptive technology B2B firms get to market without early venture capital.

 Third, we understand there are companies desperately looking for new, disruptive technologies, who are willing to fund, without equity, raw startups that solve intractable technology problems.

 These “early adopter customers” are the true path to success for the disrupter—one just needs to find them.
-We have.

 Fourth, we are perfecting several novel, go-to-market selling strategies that show great promise.